BardicDefense/purple-hack/README.md

 **Animal Trainer**: Specialized trainers are required for exotic animals or larger numbers of normal animals.
 A trainer can have up to six animals under their care at a time.
 It will take a minimum of one uninterrupted month to teach an animal the first new behavior or trick.
 After this first month, an animal has become accustomed to the trainer and can be taught additional behaviors at twice the rate (two weeks per behavior).

-**Armorer**: Required for the production and maintenance of armor and shields; for every 60 men at arms or barded warhorses present, there must be at least one armorer available.
+**Armourer**: Required for the production and maintenance of armour and shields; for every 60 men at arms or barded warhorses present, there must be at least one armourer available.
 Each must be provided with a workroom, forge, and assistants at an additional cost (~400sp).
-An armorer can use spare time (prorated based on number of supported troops) to make additional armor, helmets, or shields at 25% of their usual cost.
-Per month, an armorer can make three shields or one suit of armor.
+An armourer can use spare time (prorated based on number of supported troops) to make additional armour, helmets, or shields at 25% of their usual cost.
+Per month, an armourer can make three shields or one suit of armour.

 **Blacksmith:** Essential for the basic maintenance of a stronghold and any resident soldiery; for every blacksmith retained the needs of up to one hundred and twenty men or horses can be met, but there must be at least one in every stronghold and a workroom and forge must be provided for each (~400sp).
 Besides the usual duties (horseshoes, nails, hinges, etc.) a hired smith can turn out some basic weaponry each month: 30 arrowheads or quarrel tips, or 10 spear heads, or 5 morningstars, or 2 flails or polearm heads.